BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/trinkets.md

 ### On use

-[Scars of Fraternal Strife](https://ptr.wowhead.com/item=188253/scars-of-fraternal-strife?bonus=6805) will provide you with powerful secondary buffs on a 30 second cooldown.
-This is the only on-use that you can easily line up with Avenging Wrath now that we get cooldown reduction from Uhr and Light of Dawn (with 4 piece).

 [Inscrutable Quantum Device](https://www.wowhead.com/item=179350/inscrutable-quantum-device?bonus=6805:1472) Is still a solid choice for burst damage within Ashen hallow, you just imagine its a 4 minute cooldown instead of three.

 ### Passive